 As tempting as it is to be glib about abundance, writing is work.
 Publishing is work.
 Building connections is work.
 Financial support, trust, relationality are all key preconditions for the creative conditions Anne-Marie, Grace and Lana imagine.
 Behind the scenes of making connections and time for writing is a huge amount of admin.
 Anne-Marie, Grace and Lana are working in the space of duality, both the private, inward-facing spaces of generative writing environments, and the public, outward-facing spaces of publishing and speaking.

 At the heart of Fair Trade and Flying Fetu is the importance of investing and making space for writers to do the work in generative conditions.
 Being a writer can be isolating; being a Māori or a Moana writer doubly so.
 In her introduction, Grace spoke of her children as bringing in new gafa.
 I like to think of Fair Trade and Flying Fetu in that way too, of introducing new kinship lines with their own histories through writing.
 I think of Anne-Marie’s Fair Trade project and its emphasis on connection and collaborations.
 I think of Flying Fetu and its aims to build a creative community.
 Abundance isn’t just for readers, it's for writers too.
 Fair Trade and Flying Fetu are seeking futures not just for our libraries or bookshelves, but for writers to be embedded in each other’s light.

-This is the second of four edited talanoa in our second series produced with In*ter*island Collective.
+This is the second of three edited talanoa in our second series produced with In*ter*island Collective.
 Click here to view the first episode and click here to view the first Forever Fresh Talanoa Series, released in 2021.